-Superintendent Mary A. Ronan - now in her fifth year leading Cincinnati Public Schools and her 37th year with the district - believes "national prominence is within CPS' grasp, and, pulling together, I have no doubt we will achieve it."
+Superintendent Mary A. Ronan believes "national prominence is within CPS' grasp, and, pulling together, I have no doubt we will achieve it."

-With a keen focus on raising students' academic achievement, Superintendent Ronan has led Cincinnati Public Schools to the distinction of being Ohio's highest-performing urban school district for four school years: 2009-10, 2010-11, 2011-12 and 2012-13.
+With a keen focus on raising students' academic achievement, Superintendent Ronan is leading Cincinnati Public Schools to the distinction of being Ohio's highest-performing large-city school district, per Ohio Report Card data.

-Before her appointment as Interim Superintendent, Ronan served as Director of Schools supervising the district's principals.
+Before her appointment as Interim Superintendent, Ronan served as Director of Schools supervising CPS' principals.
 She previously served as an Assistant Superintendent, and she was principal of Kilgour School in 2001-02 when it won a National Blue Ribbon Award of Excellence from the U.S. Department of Education.

 Ronan, a Cincinnati native, began her career in education with Cincinnati Public Schools as a teacher of math and science at the middle- and high-school levels.